 The Long Dark is already out there in Early Access form, but the current design is very similar to most of the games mentioned above.
 Its future is more interesting, however, with an upcoming story mode that gives players far more intrigue to dive into.

-Set in the bitter cold of northern Canada, The Long Dark trades in zombies for bears and tropical islands for deadly snow drifts.
+Set in the bitter cold of northern Canada, The Long Dark trades zombies for bears, and tropical islands for deadly snow drifts.
 Mother Nature is your true adversary here, and to combat her you’ll need to keep your calorie count up, your body hydrated, and a flame roaring whenever you curl up for the night.

 The stylish aesthetic makes it quite an arty game, but don’t let that fool you into thinking this is something that slows the pace and forces you to think long and hard about what you’ve done.
 The Long Dark is a true, challenging survival game, and we can’t wait to see where its narrative goes when the episodic story mode finally begins.

 This War of Mine